RubhiniAnand/RubhiniAnand/README.md

-- 👋 Hi, I’m @RubhiniAnand
+- 👋 Hi, I’m @RubhiniAnand,Data Analyst
 - 👀 I’m interested in learning the process of making a raw data to business insights
-- 🌱 I’m currently learning Artificial Intelligence with Python
+- 🌱 "Anyone who stops learning is old, whether at twenty or eighty.
+Anyone who keeps learning stays young."